 privacyIDEA runs as an additional service in your network and you can connect different applications to privacyIDEA.

 privacyIDEA does not bind you to any decision of the authentication protocol or it does not dictate you where your user information should be stored.
 This is achieved by its totally modular architecture. privacyIDEA is not only open as far as its modular architecture is concerned.
 But privacyIDEA is completely licensed under the AGPLv3.

-It supports a wide variety of authentication devices like OTP tokens (HMAC, HOTP, TOTP, OCRA, mOTP), Yubikey (HOTP, TOTP, AES), FIDO U2F devices like Yubikey and Plug-Up, smartphone Apps like Google Authenticator, FreeOTP, Token2 or TiQR, SMS, Email, SSH keys, x509 certificates and Registration Codes for easy deployment.
+It supports a wide variety of authentication devices like OTP tokens (HMAC, HOTP, TOTP, OCRA, mOTP), Yubikey (HOTP, TOTP, AES), FIDO U2F, as well as FIDO2 WebAuthn devices like Yubikey and Plug-Up, smartphone Apps like Google Authenticator, FreeOTP, Token2 or TiQR, SMS, Email, SSH keys, x509 certificates and Registration Codes for easy deployment.

 privacyIDEA is based on Flask and SQLAlchemy as the python backend.
 The web UI is based on angularJS and bootstrap.
 A MachineToken design lets you assign tokens to machines.
 Thus you can use your Yubikey to unlock LUKS, assign SSH keys to SSH servers or use Offline OTP with PAM.

 You may join the discourse discussion forum to give feedback, help other users, discuss questions and ideas: https://community.privacyidea.org

 For setting up the system to run it, please read install instructions at privacyidea.readthedocs.io.